 Camping comes at an extra cost of 500 som (7 US$) per tent per night.
 That ranger gave us a receipt, which came handy as several people asked us on the way back whether we had paid the park fees or not.
 If the park entrance is not occupied, the ranger living at the lake will surely find you as he sees you or your tent.
 If you bring your car, the fee is 100 som (1.50 US$) per vehicle.

-The lake is actually 9 miles (15 km) away from the park entrance.
-It seems that hikers can only enter from 7 am to 2 pm, probably because there is no camping allowed between the entrance and the lake, and it takes about 4 hours to reach it.
+The lake is 9 miles (15 km) away from the park entrance.
+It seems that hikers can only enter from 7 am to 2 pm, probably because there is no camping allowed between the gate and the lake, and it takes about 4 hours to reach it.
 If you want a ride, taxis can be arranged for 1,500 to 2,000 som (21 – 30 US$), which we found was rather hefty.

 Hiking from the Arkit Park Entrance to Sary-Chelek Lake

-From the park entrance in Arkit, follow the maintenance dirt road that will lead you all the way to the lake shore.
+From the park entrance in Arkit, follow the maintenance dirt road that will lead you to the lake shore.
 The road is well graded most of the time and will take you from 3,930 feet (1,200 m) to 5,900 feet (1,850 m) in about 9 miles (15 km).
 The landscape varies from groves of walnut trees, small grazing fields, where you can encounter cows and horses wandering freely.

 As it was Fall already, the villagers spent their time picking up walnuts and apples, and we met several of the local folks filling their bags with the wild fruits.